-If you don’t give your employees a chance, they will go look for it elsewhereon 31 March 2020 for Clients
+If you don’t give your employees a chance, they will go look for it elsewhereon 27 April 2020 for Companies

 It’s an age-old question that keeps CIOs and team managers up at night: “How can I stop my team members looking elsewhere?”
 Yet despite the reasons for staff turnover being well known, research shows that few employers are willing to give their staff a fair chance.
 According to a recent survey, 44 percent of respondents said that their current position doesn’t offer sufficient opportunities for professional growth, making them likely to look elsewhere.

 Even if you don’t see them immediately, there are several valid reasons why it’s often better to promote from within, instead of relying on external hires.
 We listed five reasons why you should give your employees a chance and stop them from looking elsewhere.

 One of the best reasons for promoting staff is that it is a proven way of boosting staff retention.
 Estimates suggest that replacing an employee costs roughly 21 percent of their annual salary, making a strong case for retaining quality employees by promoting internally rather than losing valued workers to other organizations or (even worse) competitors.

 Numerous studies have shown that organizations spend much more when they hire employees from the outside, versus promoting from within.
 For example, according to this study by Matthew Bidwell, an assistant professor at Wharton, external hires are paid 18 percent more on average than internal promotes doing the same jobs, yet they score noticeably worse on their performance reviews.
 This finding underlines the main advantage of promoting from within: you can hire more capable staff for less and have them deliver better results.
 And we didn’t even take hiring costs into account.